ybuser/theClock/README.md

 the Clock Website

--A brief overview\
+-Website overview\
--Links to resources\
+-How to use\
--Installation\
--API reference\
--Examples\
+-Built with\
 -Releases (versions)\
--How to contribute\
+-Contributing\
 -License\
--Code of Conduct
+-Code of Conduct\
+-Authors\
+-Acknowledgments

 </br>